RandyGaul/cute_framework/doc/ecs/README.md

 # Entity Component System

-The [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) (ECS) is an optional feature of Cute Framework used to organize your game code and gameplay logic.
-The idea is to write systems to hold your gameplay logic, components to hold your data, and entities to define collections of components.
+The [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) (ECS) is an optional feature in Cute Framework used to organize your game code and gameplay logic.
+The idea is to clearly separate data from logic and make game object composition modular.

-The main purpose of using the ECS is to answer the question of "where does the code that does X belong", where X is some gameplay feature.
+A key motivation of using the ECS to answer the question of "where does the code that does X belong", where X is some gameplay feature.
+Write systems to hold your gameplay logic, components to hold your data, and entities to define grouped collections of components.

 * An **Entity** is a game object, defined as a collection of components and registered with a name.
 * A **Component** is an aspect or trait of an entity.
 They are like building-blocks that can be mix-and-matched to create different entities.